 However, a mom’s dream is coming true.
 Both of my daughters are now back home working with us again!

 Karen is the wife/mother of the Summer Brook family and the writer of this page.
 In the early days of Summer Brook, my interest in breeding was purely for my daughters.
 However, as I got more involved with the dogs, I learned that I had a huge love and talent for dog training.
 That is where my passion lies, but I am involved to some degree in all aspects of Summer Brook Acres.

 Darrell is the husband/father of our family.
 His primary role with Summer Brook is with communications.
 I (Karen) initially handled this role.
 However, after several years, handling the responsibilities with both the dogs and the people became too much.
 Darrell also works with our family real estate investment business.
 Darrell’s business is such that he has the flexibility of off-loading his investment work to others so that he can help with Summer Brook when needed.

 Our daughter, Jenna graduated from college in English, her second passion behind dogs.
 After two years in a pre-vet curriculum, Jenna decided that she didn’t like biology.
 However, she never lost her love of animals.
 Her current interests in the dogs is in training instead of the medical aspect.
 Jenna is now combining her love of dogs (and specifically dog training) with her love of writing.
-She designed our website as a high school project and has done a total redesign on it twice since the original design.
-Jenna has written or edited much of the content on our site.
-She is also a very skilled trainer and helps quite a bit in that area.

 You can read more about Jenna on her recently launched blog at www.lovingadog.com.